robertarles/saucers/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     apistatus             Get the current saucelabs API status. assetfile             Get a file asset associated with a particular job ID. (logs, screenshots, etc.) See the 'assetlist' subcommand.
     assetlist             Get the asset list associated with a particular job ID help                  Prints this message or the help of the given subcommand(s) job                   Get data about a particular job ID. jobs                  Get a list of jobs data. stopjob               Terminates a running job
-    tunnel        Get information for a tunnel given its ID tunneljobs    Get the number of jobs that are running through the tunnel over the past 60 seconds tunnels       Get a list of tunnels available to the user account upload        Upload a file to your accounts sauce storage. uploads       Get a list of files that have been uploaded to sauce storage.
+    supportedplatforms    Get a list of objects describing all the OS and browser platforms currently supported on a Sauce Labs API (e.g. appium or webdriver) tunnel                Get information for a tunnel given its ID tunneljobs            Get the number of jobs that are running through the tunnel over the past 60 seconds tunnels               Get a list of tunnels available to the user account upload                Upload a file to your accounts sauce storage. uploads               Get a list of files that have been uploaded to sauce storage.
 ```

 Written in Rust. #rustlang